GuideNepalInvestingFDMutual FundCITTax

 What about a mix?

-For most people, the answer isn't one of the three — it's a split.
-A common split for someone in their 30s with a stable salary, an emergency fund already built, and रू 1,00,000 of fresh money to deploy:
+For most people the answer isn't one of the three, it's a split.
+A common allocation for someone in their 30s with a stable salary, an emergency fund already built, and रू 1,00,000 of fresh money to deploy:

 That mix reaches across all three time horizons, captures CIT's tax shield, keeps near-term liquidity intact, and gives equity a meaningful slot.
-It's not the highest expected return — it's the highest consistent return for someone who needs the money to behave.
+The expected return isn't the highest.
+The consistency is, for someone who needs the money to behave.

 Tracking it in Kharchapatra

-Each of the three behaves differently in your books, so create them as separate accounts:
+Each of the three behaves differently in your books, so set them up as separate accounts:

-- Fixed Deposit — type: bank account.
-Log the FD as a transfer from your savings into "Fixed Deposit."
-Mark the maturity date in the description so you remember to roll it over.
+• Fixed Deposit, type: bank account.
+Log the FD as a transfer from savings into "Fixed Deposit."
+Mark the maturity date in the description so the rollover reminder is already there.

-- CIT — type: long-term account.
-Log payroll auto-deductions as transfers (not expenses, the same trap as PF/SSF — see the salary-slip post).
-Manual top-ups from a bonus or one-off lump are also transfers, never expenses.
+• CIT, type: long-term account.
+Log payroll auto-deductions as transfers (not expenses, the same trap as PF/SSF, see the salary-slip post).
+Manual top-ups from a bonus or a one-off lump are also transfers, never expenses.

-The cleaner the tagging, the more honest your annual savings rate looks at the end of the year — and the easier it is to see where the money actually went, not just how much.
+Cleaner tagging means a more honest annual savings rate at the end of the year, and it's easier to see where the money actually went, not just how much.

 What you actually need to decide